OpsMx/standard-gitops-repo/SAMPLES/values-yamls/README.md

 **easy-values.yaml**: This is an excellent starting point.
 It installs an insecure (http) version of ISD and requires no knowledge of site-certificates or DNS.

+**easy-rbac-values.yaml**: This is an excellent starting point.
+It installs an insecure (http) version of ISD and requires no knowledge of site-certificates or DNS.

 **basic-values.yaml**: This is a good starting point for a secure (httpS) ISD installation.
 It will require one of these two:
 1. cert-manager is installed and the cluster is reachable from the internet on port 80
 2. Manually create site certificates (TLS certs) and install them as TLS secerts, as described **_HERE_**.
 If you are behind a corporate firewall or need to use your own certifications, this is the preferred approach.